 Canadian Government (Federal)

 The Canadian Government also has an indirect costs (overhead) program based on research funded by NSERC, CIHR, SSHRC and Networks of Centres of Excellence (not all programs).
 Indirect costs should not be included in budget requests to these sponsors.
-For further information about the Canadian Government Indirect Costs program, consult the Indirect Costs Program website.
+For further information about the Canadian Government Indirect Costs program, consult the Research Support Fund Website.

-The Indirect Costs Program helps Canadian postsecondary institutions with the hidden costs of research.
+The Research Support Fund helps Canadian postsecondary institutions with the hidden costs of research.
 By alleviating the financial burden of expenses, such as lighting and heating, the program ultimately helps researchers concentrate on cutting-edge discoveries and scholarship excellence.
 The annual grant covers a portion of the total indirect cost across all McGill Faculties and affiliated hospitals.
-In 2011/2012 the university allocated the funds to crucial areas such as operation and maintenance of research equipment and facilities, library resources, research administration and financial support, compliance and management of Intellectual Property.
-For further information, consult the McGill Indirect Costs Outcomes Report 2013-2014.
+In 2012/2013 the university allocated the funds to crucial areas such as operation and maintenance of research equipment and facilities, library resources, research administration and financial support, compliance and management of Intellectual Property.
+For further information, please consult the following documents:

 New rates for McGill University effective July 1, 2011.